richardalamo/biz_dev_public/airflow_setup/README.md

 - Choose the lambda function you created
 - Under Payload, paste {"action": "start"}
 - Under Permissions, choose Create new role for this schedule
 - Go to Lambda again.
-Under Resource-based policy statements, do the following:
+Under Resource-based policy statements, click Add permissions.
+Then do the following:
 - Under AWS Service, select EventBridge
 - Add a Statement ID.
 Anything will suffice
 - Under Source ARN, copy the EventBridge Schedule ARN